Configuring Lotus Notes Traveler

 Setting a Passcode on the Device

 To comply with the IT Security Policy, you must set a passcode on your iPad, iPhone, or iPod Touch before you configure it to have AU data pushed to the device.
+You can also set how long the device is idle for before it locks and requires the PIN to unlock.
+Please note that shorter times are more secure.

 - Open SETTINGS.
 Touch GENERAL and then touch PASSCODE LOCK.
 Enter a four digit passcode and then confirm it.